 The SPAHP alumni relations office supports University efforts to carry on the tradition of honoring alumni who have distinguished themselves as outstanding professional and personal achievers in their respective fields and who have dedicated their time and service to their alma mater.

-An Alumni Merit Award is given annually to an outstanding alumna/alumnus at the Creighton University President’s Alumni Dinner during Alumni Homecoming Weekend.
+An Alumni Merit Award is given annually to an outstanding alumna/alumnus from the School of Pharmacy and Health Professions at the Evening of Honors during Creighton Founder’s Week.
 The recipient of the award must qualify for this honor according to the following criteria:

 - Be a degreed alumnus/alumna of Creighton University